swat-ds/fps.swarthmore.edu/_posts/2017-12-11-poetry-ossama-ahmad-herkal.md

 <br/>Something that blends with laughter and crazy love
 <br/>Something which puts back the spark in my eyes .. and brings back the love for <br/>this life [to my secrets]
 <br/>It makes me see the beauty around me
-<br/>As it sees it, better and brighter [not sure about this one]
+<br/>As it sees it, better and brighter
 <br/>My words today don't do me justice, and my letters don't express me as they <br/>should
 <br/>The emotions inside me will explode with love .. and my feelings will fill the <br/>world with laughter and happiness
-<br/>My lips paint a laugh forever on my face .. and my smile which never parts <br/>with me, is now prettier and brighter [bigger/wider]
+<br/>My lips paint a laugh forever on my face .. and my smile which never parts <br/>with me, is now prettier and brighter
 <br/>That smile which was occasionally on my small lips, and soft face and rosy <br/>cheeks
 <br/>Is now part of me and of my life
 <br/>But for my rosy cheeks there is a different story .. the pathway to my flood <br/>of tears